 I have personally spent days finding ideas to write my first blog and when I started writing one, it was a directionless blog – A disaster.

-Over the years, I have gotten better (the amount of grey hair on my head and on my beard are a reflection of the experience I have added learning the tricks of blog writing).
+Over the years, I have gotten better (the amount of grey hair on my head and on my beard are a reflection of the experience I have gained, learning the tricks of blog writing).

 In this blog, I am going to answer all your questions/queries/doubts with reference to “Blog Writing”.